Sub-Riemannian interpolation inequalities: Main Jacobian estimate

 \subsubsection{On the definition of cut locus}

-In this paper, following \cite{FR-mass}, we define the cut locus $\cut(x)$ as the set of points $y$ where the squared distance from $x$ is not smooth.
+In this paper, following \cite{FR-mass}, we defined the cut locus $\cut(x)$ as the set of points $y$ where the squared distance from $x$ is not smooth.
 Classically, the cut locus is related with the loss of optimality of geodesics.
-Hence, one could consider the set of points where geodesics from $x$ lose optimality.
-To give a precise definition, taking in account the presence of possibly branching abnormal geodesics, we proceed as follows.
-First, we say that a geodesic $\gamma : [0,T] \to M$ (horizontal curve which locally minimizes the energy between its endpoints) is maximal if it is not the restriction of a geodesic defined on a larger interval $[0,T']$.
+To give a precise definition, we proceed as follows.
+First, we say that a geodesic $\gamma : [0,T] \to M$ (a horizontal curve which locally minimizes the energy between its endpoints) is maximal if it is not the restriction of a geodesic defined on a larger interval $[0,T']$.
 The cut time of a maximal geodesic is

 Assuming $(M,d_{SR})$ to be complete, we define the \emph{optimal cut locus} of $x \in M$ as

 In the ideal case, which includes the Riemannian case, it is well known that

 For a general, complete sub-Riemannian structure $(\distr,g)$ on $M$, let $x \in M$ and define the following sets: